Loikas/MinecraftPlugins/README.md

 Put on your boots to be more silent and make it harder for hostile mobs to hear you The follow range decreases as follows:
 Level 1: 12 blocks, Level 2: 8 blocks, Level 3: 6 blocks, Level 4: 4 blocks, Level 5: 2 blocks

+## Custom recipes
+Added the possibility to smelt rotten flesh to leather in a furnace or smoker.
+You can disable this in the config